 – Melt butter in a skillet, saute onions, then add broth and creme fraiche.

-– Bring it to a brief boil, spice with salt, pepper, sugar and lemon juice.
+– Bring to a brief boil, spice with salt, pepper, sugar and lemon juice.

-– In a bowl whisk the egg and mix it into the slightly cooled off soup.
+– In a bowl whisk the egg and mix it into the cooled off soup.
+Don’t bring to a boil again.
+If the soup should be too cold just warm it.

-– Serve the soup in bowls, sprinkle with some chopped chervil.
+– Serve the soup in bowls and sprinkle with some chopped chervil.

 Optional: Boil eggs, peel and slice them (or in quarters) and place them in the middle of the soup.